 This Three Bean Hummus recipe features chickpeas, black beans and lentils which all contribute different angles of legume flavor.
-The result is a hummus with a more depth of flavor than regular hummus that's based off 100% chickpeas.
+The result is a hummus with a more depth of flavor than regular hummus that's based on 100% chickpeas.
 This hummus is extremely versatile so don't be afraid to use this recipe as a base and swap out the legumes with any variety that you choose.
-Also feel free to swap out the tahini with any nut butter that you choose.
+Also feel free to swap out the tahini with other nut butters.
 I've been making this recipe for over a decade and I've done all sorts of variations with great results.

 ½ cup dried black beans

 ¼ teaspoon cayenne (up to 1 teaspoon if you'd like it spicy)

 1) Soak the chickpeasRinse and soak the legumes overnight or up to 24 hours.
 Soaking legumes before cooking is beneficial for two reasons: It allows certain starches to be broken down so digesting is easier.
 I also allows the legumes to be cooked in less time, thus requiring less energy.

 2) Simmer the chickpeasDrain and transfer the legumes to a medium sauce pan.
 Add enough water so the legumes are submerged by a couple inches and simmer until soft which should take about 45 minutes.